ShouWenWang-Lab/snakemake_DARLIN/README.md

 ## Usage

-The pipeline assumes that it is being called on a server with SLURM if sbatch=1, a parameter specified in the config file.
-If you are not using a SLURM server or want to run it locally on your own computer, please set sbatch=0.
-Alternatively, you can copy-and-paste the generated command and run it locally.
+The pipeline assumes that it is being called on a server with SLURM if `sbatch=1` in the config file (see below).
+If not, you can copy-and-paste the generated command and run it locally.

+With `sbatch=0`, it should run properly in a normal Linux system without SLURM.
+However, it cannot submit jobs and run them in parallel in this case.

 ### File structure